 If you are using the cleansing cloth product, wash the affected areas with a cleansing cloth once or twice daily, or as directed by your doctor.
 First wet your face with water.
 Then wet the cloth with a little water and work into a full lather.
 Cleanse your face with the cloth for 10-20 seconds.
 Do not get the lather into your eyes.
 Rinse thoroughly and pat dry.

 If excessive drying occurs, you may need to rinse the cleanser off sooner or use it less often.
-Avoid getting any of this medication in the eyes or inside the nose or mouth.
+Avoid getting any of this medication in the eyes, on the lips, or inside the nose or mouth.
 Consult your doctor or pharmacist for further details.

 Inform your doctor if your condition does not improve or worsens.